Raudius/files_scripts/docs/Functions.md

 `tag_file_unassign(Node file, Tag tag): Bool`

-Removes a tag from a file.
+Removes a tag from a file or folder.
 Returns whether the tag was successfully removed.
 ### tags_find

 `tag_find(Table parameters): Tag[]`